urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

     Consists of a mutex, lock object, and condition variables Condition variable is a container of threads that are waiting for a certain condition "synchronized" keyword
-    Doesn't allow more than one thread to access certain method simultaneously In a synchronized method, the monitor of the object used to invoke the method is captured In a static synchronized method, the monitor of the class is capture instead Constructors can't be synchronized
+    Creates an intrinsic lock.
+Intrinsic locks are reentrant Doesn't allow more than one thread to access certain method simultaneously In a synchronized method, the monitor of the object used to invoke the method is captured In a static synchronized method, the monitor of the class is capture instead Constructors can't be synchronized
   "synchronized" blocks
-    Allows to have synchronized access only for an specific part of a method To create synchronized block, pass the reference to an object where you want to capture monitor Only one thread may enter the block, and once it leaves, it will release monitor of this class and the next thread will enter this block and will capture monitor of Example
+    Creates an intrinsic lock.
+Intrinsic locks are reentrant Allows to have synchronized access only for an specific part of a method To create synchronized block, pass the reference to an object where you want to capture monitor Only one thread may enter the block, and once it leaves, it will release monitor of this class and the next thread will enter this block and will capture monitor of Locking the same object again just increases the lock count of that object, and the thread must unlock the monitor the same number of times to make it available Example
       public static void increment() {
         // Thread unsafe part